-Before Hasidim made Lee Avenue into a shopping epicenter and into the place to be guarded and presented just-so, it was a different kind of Jewish neighborhood.
+Before Hasidim made Lee Avenue into a shopping epicenter — and into the place to go out looking just so — it was a different kind of Jewish neighborhood.
 Scrappy Jewish immigrants from the Lower East Side of Manhattan poured into Williamsburg, and the neighborhood was a slight step up from the tenements on the other side of the bridge.

 And among its residents was once none other than Mel Brooks.

 Yes, this Mel Brooks, of real Jewish irreverence and apostasy.

 Once upon a time, he was Melvin Kaminsky.

 As a teen, in the early 1940s, Brooks lived on 111 Lee Avenue—as can be seen from his 1944 high school yearbook.
 Before they lived on Lee, the family had lived on South 5th.